The complex landslide flow and the method of integrable systems: Introduction and the main result

-where $\tau$ is the involution according to the symmetric space $G/K$, that is, $(\operatorname{fix} \tau)_0 \subset K \subset \operatorname{fix} \tau$, where $\operatorname{fix} \tau$ denotes the fixed point set of $\tau$ in $G$ and the subscript zero denotes the identity component.
-Moreover, introducing a suitable topology to $\Lambda G_{\tau}$, it becomes a infinite dimensional Banach Lie group, the so-called \textit{loop group} \cite{LoopGroup}.
-It has been known the Weierstrass type representation for such harmonic maps \cite{DPW}.
+where $\tau$ is the involution corresponding\st{according} to the symmetric space $G/K$, that is, $(\operatorname{fix} \tau)_0 \subset K \subset \operatorname{fix} \tau$, where $\operatorname{fix} \tau$ denotes the fixed point set of $\tau$ in $G$, and the subscript zero denotes the identity component.
+Moreover, introducing a suitable topology to $\Lambda G_{\tau}$, it becomes an infinite-dimensional Banach Lie group, the so-called \textit{loop group} \cite{LoopGroup}.
+It has been known as the Weierstrass type representation for such harmonic maps through the loop group decomposition of $\Lambda G_{\tau}$, see \cite{DPW}.
+Note that the harmonic map from a Riemann surface $M$ into $G/K$ depends on the complex structure on $M$ and the metric of $G/K$, which can be induced by the Killing form of $G$.
+However the complex structure on $M$ for the harmonic map is not directly related to a pair of points $\mathcal T \times \mathcal T$ to define the complex landslide in (A).